Multi-resolution partial differential equations preserved learning framework for spatiotemporal dynamics: RESULTS AND DISCUSSION

-The velocity magnitude contours of the 2D Burgers' equation with different testing parameters are shown in Fig.~\ref{fig:rd_bg}\textbf{d}, obtained by the black-box baseline, PPNN, and reference numerical solver, respectively.
+The velocity magnitude contours of the 2D Burgers' equation with different testing parameters are shown in Fig.~\ref{fig:rd_bg}\textbf{b}, obtained by the black-box baseline, PPNN, and reference numerical solver, respectively.
 Note that all the testing parameters are not seen during training.
 (More predicted solutions on different testing parameters are presented in Fig.~\ref{fig:bgmore}.)
 Similar to the RD case, PPNN shows a significant improvement over the black-box baseline in terms of long-term rollout error accumulation and generalizability on unseen ICs and viscosity $\nu$.
 Due to the strong convection effect, black-box baseline predictions deviate from the reference very quickly, and significant discrepancies in spatial patterns can be observed as early as $t < 0.6T$.
-In general, the black-box baseline notably suffers from the poor out-of-sample generalizability for unseen parameters, making the predictions useless.
+In general, the black-box baseline suffers from the poor out-of-sample generalizability for unseen parameters, making the predictions useless.
 Our PPNN significantly outperforms the black-box baseline, and its prediction results agree with the reference for all testing samples.
 Although slight prediction noises are present after a long-term model rollout ($t > 1.2T$), the overall spatial patterns can be accurately captured by the PPNN even at the last learning step ($t = 2T$).
 The error propagation of both models is given in Fig.~\ref{fig:rd_bg}, where the rollout errors $\epsilon_t$ at each time step, averaged over 100 randomly selected parameters from training and testing sets, are plotted.
 Fig.~\ref{fig:rd_bg}\textbf{e} shows the averaged model rollout error evaluated on 100 training parameters, while Fig.~\ref{fig:rd_bg}\textbf{f} shows the error averaged on $100$ randomly generated parameters, which are not used for training.
+Zoom in views of Fig.~\ref{fig:rd_bg}\textbf{e} and Fig.~\ref{fig:rd_bg}\textbf{f} can be found in Fig.~\ref{fig:rd_bg}\textbf{i} and Fig.~\ref{fig:rd_bg}\textbf{j}, respectively.
 As both models are only trained with the $1T$ ($100\Delta t$) time steps for each parameter in the training set, it is clear that the error of the black-box model grows rapidly once stepping into the extrapolation range $[T,\,2T]$.
 The error accumulation effect of the black-box model becomes more obvious for those parameters which are not in the training set due to the poor generalizability.
-In contrast, the error of PPNN predictions remains surprisingly low even in the extrapolation range for both training and testing regimes, and there is nearly no error accumulation at all.
-In addition, the error scattering notably shrinks compared to that of the black-box model, indicating significantly better accuracy, generalizability and robustness of the PPNN compared to the black-box baseline.
+In contrast, the error of PPNN predictions remains surprisingly low even in the extrapolation range for both training and testing regimes, and there is nearly no error accumulation.
+In addition, the error scattering significantly shrinks compared to that of the black-box model, indicating significantly better accuracy, generalizability and robustness of the PPNN compared to the black-box baseline.

 \paragraph{Naiver-Stokes equations} The last case investigates the performance of PPNN to learn an unsteady fluid system exhibiting complex vortex dynamics, which is governed by the 2D parametric unsteady Naiver-Stokes (NS) equations: \begin{linenomath*}